PHOENIX 80mW

 Green diode lasers are a lot different than those common red lasers you see all the time.

-In a 640nm red laser module, there's a red-emitting diode and a lens to collimate (focus) the beam.
+In a 640nm red portable laser, there's a red-emitting diode and a lens to collimate (focus) the beam.

 In a 532nm green laser (module or larger size), there's a BIG infrared laser diode that generates laser light at 808nm, this is fired into a crystal containing the rare-earth element "neodymium".
 This crystal takes the 808nm infrared light and lases at 1064nm (yes, deeper in the infrared!).
 This 1064nm laser light comes out of the NdYV04 (neodymium yttrium vanadium oxide) crystal and is then shot into a second crystal (containing potassium, titanium, & phosphorus, usually called KTP) that doubles the frequency to 532nm - the bright green color you see.
 This light is then collimated (focused) by a lens and emerges out the laser's "business end".
 Just before the lens, there's a filter that removes any stray IR (infrared) rays from the pump diode and the neodymium crystal.
 You don't want that stuff in your green beam, trust me. :-)